 A Web API provides access to resources through representations of those resources.
 One property of a representation is the format used to encode it for transfer.
 Components negotiate which encoding format to use through the content negotiation process defined in IETF RFC 7231.

 Additional content negotiation techniques are allowed, but support is not required of implementations conformant to this Standard.

-While this standard does not specify any mandatory encoding, the following encodings are recommended:
+While this Standard does not specify any mandatory encoding, the following encodings are recommended:

 HTML encoding recommendation: